jqin40/oil-spill-detection/README.md

 ## Methodologies <!--- do not change this line -->

-*To accomplish this, we utilized the Keras ResNet18 model to classify images of water bodies with supervised learning.
+To accomplish this, we utilized the Keras ResNet18 model to classify images of water bodies with supervised learning.
 We designed our model to use image normalization to allow the model to identify patterns more easily.
 Other techniques we incorporated:
-- image augmentation
+- Image augmentation
-- freezing layers
+- Freezing layers
-- early stopping
+- Early stopping
-- dropout regularization
+- Dropout regularization
-- differential learning rates: higher LR for new layers, lower for pre-trained
+- Differential learning rates: higher LR for new layers, lower for pre-trained

 ## Data Sources <!--- do not change this line -->